Middle years BEd post-degree professional program (PDPP)

 - We recommend MATH 161 and 162.

-- We won't accept computer science, economics, psychology or sociology courses.
+- We will not accept statistics courses from computer science, economics, psychology or sociology.

-- Normally, we won't accept statistics courses.
-Consult an academic adviser if you have already completed a statistics course.
+- Consult an academic adviser in the Teacher Education Advising Office if you have completed a statistics course from a mathematics department.

-- We won't accept any math courses completed more than ten years ago.
+- We will not accept any math courses completed more than ten years ago.

 - ASTR 101 Exploring the Night Sky